 In contrast, other auction venues encourage loud and sometimes raucous bidding environments.
 They want audience members to yell out bids and talk over other participants.
 In this case, event representatives hope that excessive noise and hyped-up emotions will increase excitement and participation levels.
 Essentially, they use the high intensity of controlled chaos to drive up bid values.

 Similar to the two types of auctions I mentioned above, you have two basic ways to solicit buyer bids.
 On one hand, you can quietly and privately accept bids, quotes, or letters of intent from a small group of buyers.
-On the other hand, you can publicly auction off your business to a large group of buyers.
+On the other hand, you can auction off your business to a large group of qualified buyers.
 Obviously, your goal is to get top dollar for your valuable company with terms favorable to you and to the buyer.
-However, your personal preferences can make a difference in whether you sell your company through a public auction or a private sale.
+However, your personal preferences can make a difference in whether you sell your company through a private auction or a listed sale.

 There are a number of reasons why you would use an auction to sell your business.